Expressionist Movement (1880s onwards)

 The use of the word tended to spread in painting to include expressive art, and Andre Lhote in 1928, in the Nouvelle Revue Francaise, spoke up against this practice.
 One of the first exhibitions where the term was used to describe French painters took place in Paris at the end of 1935, under the aegis of La Gazette des Beaux-Arts.
 Devoted to 'instinctive painters', it had as a sub-title 'birth of expressionism'.
 Whom did it include?
 Pictures by Marie Laurencin (1883-1956), Modigliani (1884-1920), Jules Pascin (1885-1930), Maurice Utrillo (1883-1955), Chaim Soutine (1893-1943) and Chagall were gathered together.
 In the introduction to the catalogue, German Expressionism was said to date back to Marc Chagall (1887-1985) (!), thus crediting him with bringing together German and French expressionist styles.
 "An important exhibition of his work, mounted in Berlin in March 1914, on Apollinaire's recommendation, had a great impact - and this was the beginning of German expressionism."
 As proof of this legendary status as the originator of expressionism, reference was made to his memoirs and to an extract from a letter by Ludwig Rubiner, who wrote to him from Berlin before the declaration of war, saying, "Do you know that you are famous here?
 Your pictures have created expressionism.
 They are selling at a very high price."

 In spite of its confusion, one aspect of this exhibition should be remembered: the instinctive side that is attributed to the expressionist style.
 More and more, this style was characterized by the exteriorization of the painter's impulsive reactions to life, and less concerned with the elaboration of pictorial material and forms, than with the expression of his deepest inner feelings; the expressionist painter himself became the creator of an art of anxiety, unease, neurosis, and apocalyptic threats, in short, an art of fantasies which were projected in the form of a creative spontaneity.
 Whatever the method of painting, external reality was sacrificed to the benefit of its internalized image.
 This view, which now predominated among French art critics, was not entirely foreign to the doctrine of German Expressionism, although it is not an adequate description of it.
 Above all, because of its general nature it allows one to classify painters who are difficult to include in other categories, and who are only seeking an outlet for their repressed feelings, their emotions and passions.
 It allows one also to describe as expressionist, artists whom one had not been able to, simply because the word did not exist, such as: Edvard Munch, Vincent van Gogh, the Belgian James Ensor, and the Fauves.
-In the case of the latter group, the person who coined the term at the autumn Salon of 1905, namely Louis Vauxcelles, varies his terminology: in 1958 in a work of Fauvism, he presents Georges Rouault (1871-1958) as "the leader of French expressionism."
+In the case of the latter group, the person who coined the term at the autumn Salon of 1905, namely Louis Vauxcelles, varies his terminology: in 1958 in a book on Fauvism, he presents Georges Rouault (1871-1958) as "the leader of French expressionism."

 This correlation between the terms and the consequences, especially in Germany, and an irrefutable conformity of outlook in Europe, obviously justifies the inclusion of the Fauves, in the general movement of expressionism.